gurnec/btcrecover/TUTORIAL.md

 ### Armory (on any OS)###

-You must have Armory installed if you’re trying to recover an Armory password. *btcrecover* has only been tested with Armory version 0.91; other versions may not work at all or may only work after some changes have been made.
+You must have Armory installed if you’re trying to recover an Armory password. *btcrecover* has only been tested with Armory versions 0.91 through 0.91.2; other versions may not work at all or may only work after some changes have been made.
 If *btcrecover* is unable to locate the Armory installation directory automatically, you may need to move the *btcrecover* files into the Armory `Program Files` or `lib` directory, or learn how to use the `PYTHONPATH` environment variable.

 ### Windows – Armory ###

-In addition to requiring Armory 0.91, you will also need to download and install:
+In addition to requiring Armory 0.91.x, you will also need to download and install:

  * The latest version of Python 2.7, 32-bit (it must be the 32-bit version).
-Currently this is the “Python 2.7.6 Windows Installer” available here: <https://www.python.org/download/>
+Currently this is the “Python 2.7.8 Windows Installer” available here: <https://www.python.org/download/>

 ### Windows – Bitcoin Core, MultiBit Classic, Electrum, Blockchain, or Litecoin-Qt ###

 With this combination, you will also need to download and install:

  * The latest version of Python 2.7, either the 32-bit version or the 64-bit version.
-Currently this is the “Python 2.7.6 Windows Installer” for the 32-bit version, or “Python 2.7.6 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows and don't plan on using GPU acceleration), both available here: <https://www.python.org/download/>
+Currently this is the “Python 2.7.8 Windows Installer” for the 32-bit version, or “Python 2.7.8 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows and don't plan on using GPU acceleration), both available here: <https://www.python.org/download/>

+    Please note that for Blockchain wallets, Python version 2.7.8 or greater is highly recommened, and will run approximately 5 times faster than earlier versions.

  * Optional, but highly recommended for MultiBit or Electrum (for a 30x speed improvement): The latest binary version of PyCrypto for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
 Currently this is “PyCrypto 2.6 for Python 2.7 32bit” or “PyCrypto 2.6 for Python 2.7 64bit” available here: <http://www.voidspace.org.uk/python/modules.shtml#pycrypto>